 Allocate time each day to clearing the decks

-- Get small, urgent tasks (for example, dealing with email) out of the way.
+- Get small, urgent tasks (for example, dealing with email and social media) out of the way before tackling bigger tasks that require your full concentration.

 - Delegate work if other people can do it more quickly, cheaply or effectively, or if you need to clear time for achieving other tasks that can't be delegated.